Instructional Practices

 6. Engage in project-based learning

 Projects are great ways to teach and encourage students to utilize multiple skills.
 Rather than teaching the students all about World War II yourself, you could divide the class into groups and have each group research and present information about their chosen topic.
-Some of the cross-curricular tasks could include finding, reading, and summarizing both nonfiction resources and historical-fiction books; making a map of the war, noting any locations that played pivotal roles; creating a timeline with the most important events; and utilizing posters or PowerPoint to present the information.
+Some of the cross-curricular tasks could include finding, reading, and summarizing both nonfiction resources and historical-fiction books; making a map of the war, noting any locations that played pivotal roles; creating a timeline with the most important events; and utilizing posters or a digital tool to present the information.

 7. Collaborate with other teachers

-In Cooperative Collaboration, instructors agree to help each other teach the material and maintain a consistent approach.
+In cooperative collaboration, instructors agree to help each other teach the material and maintain a consistent approach.
 For example, essays written in history would follow the format taught in the English class, and any math performed in science would match concepts taught in math.
 This would mean, for example, that math instructors should also teach significant figures; this is a topic typically covered in chemistry class that students resent because they don’t yet understand its importance.
 Teachers may also borrow resources from each other and can even jointly teach the material.

-With Conceptual Collaboration, instructors join forces to teach closely related concepts.
-In one class period, the history teacher may present information about the Middle Ages while the English Teacher introduces the Middle English period.
+With conceptual collaboration, instructors join forces to teach closely related concepts.
+In one class period, the history teacher may present information about the Middle Ages while the English teacher introduces the Middle English period.
 This approach can be particularly fun for both the instructors and the students.
 It’s a great way for everyone to bond and learn in a single setting!

-Benefits of Cross-Curriculum Instruction
+Benefits of cross-curriculum instruction

-The more connections that the mind makes, the better it is able to learn and retain information.
+The more connections the mind makes, the better it is able to learn and retain information.
 Cross-curricular instruction helps students make more connections and gives more meaning and relevance to the subjects and skills they are learning.
-And while you may not be able to answer the question of “Why do I need to know this?” to complete satisfaction, you can at least begin to show the students that the things they are learning do have practical applications beyond an isolated classroom.
+While you may not be able to answer the question of “Why do I need to know this?” to complete satisfaction, you can at least begin to show the students that the things they are learning do have practical applications beyond an isolated classroom.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.